-- 4.60 Building foundations require special attention to ensure that trees, any proposed landscape scheme, and buildings can safely co-exist.
+4.57 Building foundations require special attention to ensure that trees, any proposed landscape scheme, and buildings can safely co-exist.
 This is of particular importance in shrinkable clay soils where there is a risk of subsidence.
-For instance, foundations of a development on clay soils should be designed from the outset with a view to accommodating the expected size at maturity of trees and shrub masses set out in the landscape scheme. - 4.61 Highway sight lines, lighting, signage and CCTV cameras should not be designed and installed without taking into account the presence of trees and proposed landscape requirements; and vice-versa. - 4.62 Landscaping should not be considered less important than these other aspects of the development and it is vital to ensure that the importance of landscaping is recognised in the development process i.e. applicants should avoid having to retrofit trees and landscaping into an already designed development: by this stage it may be too late to incorporate larger species. - 4.63 A common complaint about trees is that they obstruct light or create too much shade.
+For instance, foundations of a development on clay soils should be designed from the outset with a view to accommodating the expected size at maturity of trees and shrub masses set out in the landscape scheme.

+- 4.58 Highway sight lines, lighting, signage and CCTV cameras should not be designed and installed without taking into account the presence of trees and proposed landscape requirements; and vice-versa. - 4.59 Landscaping should not be considered less important than these other aspects of the development and it is vital to ensure that the importance of landscaping is recognised in the development process i.e. applicants should avoid having to retrofit trees and landscaping into an already designed development: by this stage it may be too late to incorporate larger species. - 4.60 A common complaint about trees is that they obstruct light or create too much shade.
 This can be prevented by ensuring that appropriate species are selected when planting.
-As the effects of climate change increase, the shade

-- provided by trees and large shrub masses are likely to become more valued as is their contribution to reducing the urban heat island effect. - 4.64 Planting of healthy, vigorous trees and shrubs that have been adequately conditioned will thrive in the environment in which they are destined to live.21 - 4.65 Post-planting care is vital if longevity in the landscape is to be achieved.
+As the effects of climate change increase, the shade provided by trees and large shrub masses are likely to become more valued as is their contribution to reducing the urban heat island effect. - 4.61 Planting of healthy, vigorous trees and shrubs that have been adequately conditioned will thrive in the environment in which they are destined to live. - 4.62 Post-planting care is vital if longevity in the landscape is to be achieved.
 A landscape maintenance programme with budgetary provision should be in place for all major planting schemes.
-This maintenance programme should be in place for at least five years and include not just watering but also formative pruning and monitoring and adjustments to the support systems. - 4.66 The adverse impact trees and large shrub masses can have when overshadowing nearby buildings is often raised during planning applications when tree planting requirements are raised.
+This maintenance programme should be in place for at least five years and include not just watering but also formative pruning and monitoring and adjustments to the support systems. - 4.63 The adverse impact trees and large shrub masses can have when overshadowing nearby buildings is often raised during planning applications when tree planting requirements are raised.
 This can be addressed through good design, species selection and a right tree right place approach.
-Location and choice of trees must be based on a sound understanding of the future canopy size, growth habits and foliage density. e.g. trees with a lateral spreading canopy form such as English Oak (Quercus Robur) are not suited to tight spaces. - 4.67 Development should create places where tree, hedges and shrub masses species can thrive and deliver their full range of benefits without causing harmful nuisance.
+Location and choice of trees must be based on a sound understanding of the future canopy size, growth habits and foliage density. e.g. trees with a lateral spreading canopy form such as English Oak (Quercus Robur) are not suited to tight spaces. - 4.64 Development should create places where tree, hedges and shrub masses species can thrive and deliver their full range of benefits without causing harmful nuisance.
 Trees, are naturally growing and shedding organisms.
 Leaves of some species can cause problems, particularly in autumn, by blocking gullies and gutters.
 Fruit can cause slippery patches, and accumulations of honeydew cause problems for surfaces and vehicles.
 Buildings, footpaths and hard-standing should be designed with due consideration to the proximity of trees especially in terms of foliage, flowers and fruit.
-Where conflicts might arise, design should address these issues e.g. use of non-slip paving, provision of leaf guards or grilles on gutters, provision of access and means of maintenance. - 4.68 Biodiversity is a material consideration in the formal planning system, whether or not the feature (habitat or species) benefits from any statutory protection.
-All trees, whether benefiting from statutory protection or not, are material considerations in the formal planning system.
-The council will seek the protection and the care of trees and increase of canopy cover in the interest of amenity.
+Where conflicts might arise, design should address these issues e.g. use of non-slip paving, provision of leaf guards or grilles on gutters, provision of access and means of maintenance.